jamztang/mystcolor.github.com/_posts/2012-04-27-simplicity-isnt-simple.md

 >
 > Displace: Pushing some of the functionality to another device, or feature, so that the one interface isn’t responsible for displaying every possible interaction.

-When everything appeared organized and straight-forward, the effort behind are easily not being noticed.
+When things are more organized and straight-forward, the effort behind are often less visible.